huilam/jsoncrudrest/README.md

  3.1 Filters
    - Syntax : filters=<json-attrname>.<modifier>.<operator>
      <modifier> : not, ci (case insensitive)
-     <operator> : startwith, endwith, contain, from, to
+     <operator> : startwith, endwith, contain, from, to, in
-   - example : ?filters=jsonfield1.not.contain:xxx,jsonfield2.from:2017,jsonfield3.ci.startwith=AAA
+   - example : ?filters=jsonfield1.not.contain:xxx,jsonfield2.from:2017,jsonfield3.ci.startwith=AAA,jsonfield4.in=a,b,c

  3.2 Sorting
    - Syntax : sorting=<json-attrname>.<direction>